temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal task-queue get-build-id-reachability: Show Build ID availability

-Show if a given Build ID can be used for new, existing, or closed workflows in Namespaces that support Worker versioning:
+Show if a given Build ID can be used for new, existing, or closed Workflows in Namespaces that support Worker versioning:

 ```